SURPRISE! Impact of Recent Federal Regulations on Texas Injury Benefit Plans

 COVID-19 has made working remotely a necessity in many industries.
 For example, many employers have issued computers to at-home workers, but have likely exercised little-to-no control over the employee’s at-home work environment.
 Does this recent uptick in the number of employees working from home expand the circumstances under which an injury may be considered “work-related” and eligible for occupational injury benefits?

-Five Questions with: Alisa Garland
+Five Questions With: Alisa Garland

 November 19, 2020